Look-and-say sequence: Variations

 These sequences differ in several notable ways from the look-and-say sequence.
 Notably, unlike the Conway sequences, a given term of the pea pattern does not uniquely define the preceding term.
 Moreover, for any seed the pea pattern produces terms of bounded length: This bound will not typically exceed 2 × Radix + 2 digits (22 digits for decimal: radix = 10) and may only exceed 3 × Radix digits (30 digits for decimal radix) in length for long, degenerate, initial seeds (sequence of "100 ones", etc.).
 For these extreme cases, individual elements of decimal sequences immediately settle into a permutation of the form a0 b1 c2 d3 e4 f5 g6 h7 i8 j9 where here the letters a–j are placeholders for digit counts from the preceding sequence element.

-Since the sequence is infinite, and the length of each element is bounded, it must eventually repeat, due to the pigeonhole principle.
-As a consequence, pea pattern sequences are always eventually periodic.